bibanon/bibanon/History/4chan-History/4chan-History.md

 ## Ages of 4chan

-4chan's history can be divided into concurrent periods, like that of Japanese history.
+4chan's history can be divided into concurrent eras, like that of Japanese history.
 Each era was dominated by different immigrant groups from other websites, ranging from old Internet communities such as [[Something Awful]] and "sister" sites like [[YTMND]] to Net Neutrality, anti-censorship activists and casual, Internet-oblivious Facebook users.

 Mind that the names of each age, while named considering the perceived posting quality of the era, is highly relative, and to some, the time period might not add up at all with the name.